What is outbound email marketing and how to use it? [2025 guide]

 On the other hand, when it comes to qualified prospects for outbound marketing, leads can also match your ideal customer profile (ICP) perfectly.
 One thing to note: a qualified prospect enters the sales pipeline with outbound prospecting efforts, so it’s safe to say that using both inbound and outbound marketing for lead generation can largely benefit your sales and marketing efforts.

 Lastly, both inbound and outbound marketing use lead management, but the process differs, as the way we label the steps as we go along.
-Using a CRM like Hubspot can help with lead management and keeping track of your conversations with prospects.
+That why various businesses and B2B email marketing agencies use a CRM like Hubspot to help them with lead management and keeping track of the conversations with prospects.

 Understanding the key components of outbound email marketing